machanism-org/bindex-mcp-server/README.md

 ## Usage

 The Bindex MCP Server JAR can be used as either a STDIO MCP server for local process-based clients or an HTTP MCP server for network-accessible clients.
 The assembled artifact uses `org.machanism.machai.mcp.server.McpServer` as its main class and includes the Bindex Core and Machai MCP Server dependencies.

+See the [Machai MCP Server CLI documentation](https://machai.machanism.org/machai-mcp-server/index.html#CLI) for the server's command-line usage.

 Build and install the executable JAR: